beginner-corp/begin-data/readme.md

 - `data.decr(params, [callback])` decrement an attribute on an document
 - `data.count(params, [callback])` get the number of documents for a given table

-All methods require a params object and, optionally, a Node style errback.
+All methods accept params object and, optionally, a Node style errback.
 If no errback is supplied a promise is returned.
 All methods support `async`/`await`.

 #### Writes